zuggywa8/dummy/.github/PULL_REQUEST_TEMPLATE/test_spec_review_template.md

 - [ ] Is the script sufficiently modular?
 	Remark:

-- [ ] Are the defined test methods (e.g equivalence partitioning aand boundary analysis) used consistently?
+- [ ] Are the defined test methods (e.g equivalence partitioning, boundary analysis) used consistently?
+	Remark:

+### Input file

+- [ ] Are the test input data understandable and easy to find?
+	Remark:

+- [ ] Are the test configuration parameters understandable and easy to find?
+	Remark:

+- [ ] Will you be able to modify the script to fit changing requirements or other project needs (regarding the 2 questions above)?
 	Remark:

 ### Pdf report